[Update: Now there is a scientific reason to go on a mindfulness retreat.]

 Qigong and tai chi saved my life, and I am passionate about sharing these arts with the world.
 My retreat in Costa Rica is — by far — the best way for me to share these arts.

 Our annual retreat in Costa Rica is a special event.
 My wife and I absolutely adore the retreat center, and we take good care of everyone who attends.
 (She also does acupuncture in the afternoons, for those who are interested.)

 Meanwhile, the owners of this retreat are our good friends, and they will take such good care of you that you’ll be amazed.
 You haven’t been so well taken care of in ages.

 Join us.
 You won’t be disappointed.
 I promise.

 Click here for details galore about our retreat.
 Feel free to contact me with your questions.
 I am happy to help you make one of the best decisions of your life.
 Or, if you’d like to get a good feel for our retreat center, watch this amazing video:Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.